rust-lang/rustc-dev-guide/src/conventions.md

 # Formatting and the tidy script

 rustc is moving towards the [Rust standard coding style][fmt].
-This is enforced by the "tidy" scipt and can be mostly automated using `./x.py fmt`.
+This is enforced by the "tidy" script and can be mostly automated using `./x.py fmt`.

 As the output of [rustfmt] is not completely stable,